makrai/notes/blloshmi20-cross-ling-amr-transfer-emnlp.md

   * other example: I fear translates into Io ho paura (I have fear) in Italian and the parser correctly predicts the AMR graph, (f / fear-01 :ARG0 (i / I))
 * A categorical divergence: the same meaning is expressed by different syn cats
-  * e.g., I agree, where agree is a verb, is expressed by a noun in It, Sp
+  * eg I agree, where agree is a verb, is expressed by a noun in It, Sp
   * Sono d’accordo and Estoy de acuerdo.
 The parser correctly predicts the same AMR for both languages, (a / agree-01 :ARG0 (i / I))
 * A lexical divergence arises when a verb in the source language is translated
-  * e.g., John broke into the room, Juan forzó la entrada al cuarto `force` Sp
+  * eg John broke into the room, Juan forzó la entrada al cuarto `force` Sp
   * XL AMR predicts (f / force-01 :ARG0 (p / person :name (n / Juan)) :ARG2 ...)
   * even though it is correctly parsed, it results in different AMR graphs for
   * partially due to the fact that AMR is bounded to lexical forms in English.